Why Do I Get Ill Every Christmas -Twelve Signs You Should Not Ignore?

 Another festive indulgence is taking alcohol to celebrate and mark the season – sadly, a lot of people don’t know when to stop.

-Of course, with Covid restrictions in a lot of places, there may be less risk of boozing on a night out; but excess drinking when alone or in small groups still happen.
+Of course, with Covid restrictions in a lot of places, there may be less risk of boozing on a night out; but excess drinking when alone or in small groups still happens.

 So what Tips could help?

-Around the world and for different reasons, road and vehicle accidents seem to happen more around Christmas.
+Around the world, and for different reasons, road and vehicle accidents seem to happen more (with serious ill) every Christmas.

-Some may be weather-related, others from careless or speed driving, or influenced by drug and alcohol.
+Some may be weather-related, others from careless or speedy driving, or influenced by drugs and alcohol.

 Another unpleasant underbelly of the festive season is the higher possibility of physical and sexual assaults.
 In this period where the global pandemic has created movement restrictions, domestic violence can flare up when people remain in close confines.